epfl-ada/ada-2024-project-panada/README.md

 - Antoine: Problem formulation, analyzation and plotting graphs for the first research question, merging final results in the result notebook, wrote the README.

-- Adam: Analyzation and plotting graphs of the the fourth research question, merging final results in the result notebook.
+- Adam: Analyzation and plotting graphs of the the fourth research question about how we can help the content creator to enhance its community management.
+Merging final results in the result notebook.

 - Valentine: Analyzation and plotting graphs of the third research question, merging final results in the result notebook.